GovernorFancyPants/desolaterunner/_drafts/trail-running-in-stockholm.md

 **Hellas, Tyresta and Sörmlandsleden**

+Sörmlandsleden is a trail system covering a lot of ground around the Stockholm area and it goes through both Hellas and Tyresta.
+Hellas offers a lot more than just running, including ice skating and ice baths in winter but also a lot of great trails.
+Tyresta is a big national park that's a bit of actual nature just south of Stockholm and there's a lot to discover here, I won't spoil it for you, just go there and explore.
+Bring a map.

-Sörmlands Ultra Marathon has it's way with all of these places, Sörmlandsleden is a trail system covering a lot of ground around the Stockholm area.
+[Sörmlands Ultra Marathon or SUM](http://desolaterunner.com/journal/race-report-sum-2016/ "SUM") has its way with all of these places.

 ![](/uploads/2019/12/05/14524502_10154293150284130_3980353448345726115_o.jpg)

+<iframe height='405' width='590' frameborder='0' allowtransparency='true' scrolling='no' src='[https://www.strava.com/activities/738193609/embed/3c2a5ad6496170be2d1fcba1ff3322c3f0caca61](https://www.strava.com/activities/738193609/embed/3c2a5ad6496170be2d1fcba1ff3322c3f0caca61 "https://www.strava.com/activities/738193609/embed/3c2a5ad6496170be2d1fcba1ff3322c3f0caca61")'></iframe>